Student events during fall semester were different than usual, but successful nonetheless

 In a recent study based on data from the Strada-Gallup Education Consumer Survey, alumni around the country were asked to relate how they felt about their undergraduate experiences, including prompts such as, “You received a high-quality education” and “You learned important skills during college courses that you use in your day-to-day life.”
 Appealing to alumni satisfaction is a newer method of gauging the best colleges and universities.
 Wheaton was the only Christian institution in the Top 25, claiming a spot among Ivy Leagues like Princeton, Yale, Harvard, and Cornell.

 Vanguard, Wheaton’s “Christian Liberal Arts gap year” welcomed its largest cohort since its creation in 2015.
-The gap year prepares students for college through hands-on leadership, learning, and lived experience at HoneyRock, Wheaton’s outdoor leadership center in the Northwoods of Wisconsin.
+The gap year prepares students for college through hands-on leadership, learning, and lived experience at HoneyRock, Wheaton’s Center for Leadership Development in the Northwoods of Wisconsin.
 Students earn eight college credits during their time in the cohort, studying with Wheaton faculty, with courses centered around questions inspired from the liturgical calendar.

 Leading up to the November election, Student Engagement sponsored a series of interviews with faculty, hosted by Captain David Iglesias ’80.
 These “Lean In Conversations” promoted helpful ways for students to think about voting and engaging with one another and the world during a tense and often polarized election season.
 The series featured conversations on prayer with Dr. Amy Black, grace with Interim Chaplain Greg Waybright, the kingship of Jesus with Dr. Vince Bacote, kindness and Christ-centered identity with Dr. Kristin Garrett, and more.